Villanova Wildcats football: 1937 Bacardi Bowl

 Villanova's history in bowl games began on January 1, 1937, when the Wildcats participated in the Bacardi Bowl for their first bowl appearance.
 Played in Havana, Cuba as the climactic event of Cuba's National Sports Festival, the game almost never came to be because of a bloodless revolution led by Fulgencio Batista.

 The ‘Cats opponent, Auburn University, had rolled up an impressive 7–2–2 record and had closed out the 1936 regular season with six shutout wins on their schedule.
-Villanova, under coaching great Maurice J. "Clipper" Smith, piled up a sterling 7–2 record, and had earned victories over the likes of Penn State, Boston University, Detroit and South Carolina.
+Villanova, under coaching great Clipper Smith, piled up a sterling 7–2 record, and had earned victories over the likes of Penn State, Boston University, Detroit and South Carolina.
 Like Auburn, Villanova boasted of an outstanding defense, one that recorded four shutouts and had not allowed any opponent more than seven points.

 At halftime, Auburn led 7–0.
 Late in the fourth quarter, with time running out for the Wildcats; Auburn had possession of the ball inside its own 15-yard line.
 Facing second down and eight yards to go for a first down, Auburn mentor Jack Meagher called for a quick kick, a play Auburn had used successfully on a couple of occasions in the first half.
 Shifting into the quick kick position at the Auburn goal line, Villanova’s John Wysocki and Valentine Rizzo blocked the kick and lineman Matthew Kuber grabbed the ball at the two-yard line and went in for the touchdown.
 William Christopher kicked the all-important point after and the Wildcats had gained a 7–7 tie."